-Monday 23rd April (week 1) Trinity term lectures begin Friday 18th May (week 4) Prelims preparation lecture Friday 18th May (week 4) Trinity term lectures end
+Monday 29th April (week 1) Trinity term lectures begin Friday 24th May (week 4) Prelims preparation lecture Friday 24th May (week 4) Trinity term lectures end

-Monday 18th June (week 9) Provisional start date for the examinations Friday 22nd June (week 9) Provisional end date for the examinations
+Monday 24th June (week 9) Provisional start date for the examinations Friday 28th June (week 9) Provisional end date for the examinations

-3.7 The Second, Third and Fourth Years
+3.7 The Second and Third Years

-In the second, third and fourth year of your course many options are available.
+In the second and third year of your course many options are available.
 These vary a little from year to year depending on faculty interests and current research interests.
 This research-informed teaching means that faculty can use their current research to enhance the lecture courses.

-The list of courses currently being taught in the third and fourth years can be found at http://courses.maths.ox.ac.uk/.
+The list of courses currently being taught in the third year can be found at https://courses.maths.ox.ac.uk/.
 You will receive information on the options, year by year, when it becomes available.